marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

       - targets: ['starevent-reservation:8082']
 {% endhighlight %}

-Prometheus configurations are very powerful and inside a kuberetes environment it retrieve scrape targets from kubernetes REST API and always staying synchrinized with the cluster state.
+Prometheus's configurations are very powerful and inside a Kuberetes environment it can retrieve scrape targets from Kubernetes REST API and always staying synchronized with the cluster state.

-Here the example for **prometheus.yml** that will be used later with kubernetes:
+Here is the example for **prometheus.yml** that will be used later with Kubernetes:
 {% highlight yaml %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/kubernetes/monitoring.yaml
 global: